bodenlab/GRASP-suite/content/project/graspcmd/index.md

 Then, you have a choice: you can clone/download [bnkit](https://github.com/bodenlab/bnkit) in its entirety.
 You may need JUnit 5 testing to get everything working; this is only required if you want to run software tests, say if you are a developer.

-Alternatively, just download the pre-compiled version with all indel inference methods [bnkit JAR file](archive/bnkit.jar).
-This is the 4th of May 2023 version.
+Alternatively, just download the pre-compiled version with all indel inference methods [bnkit JAR file](archive/bnkit_java_19.jar).
+This is the 21nd of March 2024 version and compiled with a recent version of Java (19).

 We also offer a version compiled using [Java 11](archive/bnkit_java_11.jar).